 (1) These regulations have effect in all districts.

-(2) These regulations apply in respect of all buildings, other than Class 1, Class 2 or Class 10 buildings as classified in Part A3.2 of the Building Code of Australia under the Building Regulations 1989 made under the Local Government (Miscellaneous Provisions) Act 1960.
+(2) These regulations apply in respect of all buildings, other than a building that is classified as a Class 1, Class 2 or Class 10 building under the Building Regulations 2012 regulation 6.

 (3) These regulations apply in respect of the operation and maintenance of air-handling and water systems and cooling towers installed in buildings and apply to a system whether it was installed before or after the commencement of these regulations.